purpleposeidon/blog/dylib_alloc.md

 It doesn't work.
 Jemalloc remains embedded in libstd.
 Oh no!

 But you are in luck, for I have come bearing solutions!
+(Sorta.)

 Make main a dylib.
 Now everybody uses the same allocator by default.
 You'll just need the weeist li'l shim in `bin/`: